redsymbol/genstatic/README.txt

 Not all files will be rendered this way: only those with certain filename extensions.
 (By default, it's "htm", "html" and "css".)
 Files that don't match this are just copied straight through.
-You can tell genstatic to match a different set of extensions with the -x or -X options.
+You can tell genstatic to match a different set of extensions with the -x option.

 Often, you will like to set variable names and values that are available to the templates.
 Create a python file that defines these